NajaBouAkar/Automated-sorting-machine/README.md

 ```bash
 git clone https://github.com/rocheparadox/Kalman-Filter-Python-for-mpu6050.git
 ```
-Now the installation on the laptop
+Now for the installation on the laptop
 ```bash
 pip install scikit-fuzzy
 ```